Skip to content

 Create a negated boolean observable using the ~ operator.

 This creates a computed observable that returns the logical negation of the current boolean value, useful for creating inverse conditions.
+The negation updates automatically when the source changes.

 Returns: